SDE

 • Combine the inorder traversal of left subtree, root, and inorder traversal of right subtree

-Q20.
-Write an efficient program to count number tree structures that can be made using n number of nodes.
+Q. Write an efficient program to count the number of tree structures that can be made using n number of nodes.
 Basically T(n)=summation (T(i) * T(n-i-1)).
-I used DP as there are a lot of sub-problems used again and again...

 Ans.